Crypto Treasury Yield Strategy: Yield Is Not Free, It Is Priced Risk (2026)

 - eligible instruments;

-- max allocation per strategy and per counterparty;
+- maximum allocation per strategy and per counterparty;

-- minimum liquidity (how much must stay quickly redeemable);
+- a minimum liquidity floor (how much must stay quickly redeemable);

 A yield strategy not bounded by a policy is an unmanaged exposure, however good the rate looked at the time.